-Not all photo collections are created equal.
+Not all photo folders are created equal.
 Some are very organized, with albums and photo boxes labeled by date and location.
 Others are a big jumbled mess that require more detective work to sort out.
 The handwriting scrawled on an old photograph is just as important as the photograph itself, but it is often overlooked when thinking about photo restoration and preservation projects.
 Here we’ll walk through a few ways to preserve that vital information when working with your old photos.

 First, get your photos digital!